vsanzp/CellularAutomataLib/README.md

 ## Installation:

 *CellularAutomataLib* is an autonomous Modelica library that has been tested under Dymola and OpenModelica.
+No additional installations are required to simulate the CA models developed with the library, without including graphical animations.

-The functionality included in the library to generate graphical animations and save them as H264 videos depends on [Raylib](https://www.raylib.com) and [FFMPEG](https://www.ffmpeg.org), that need to be installed together with the library.
+The functionality included in the library to generate graphical animations and save them as H264 videos depends on [Raylib](https://www.raylib.com) and [FFMPEG](https://www.ffmpeg.org), that need to be installed together with the library only if the graphical animations are required in the simulations.
 Both are freely distributed under the *zlib/libpng* and *LGPL* licenses, respectively.

-#### Raylib:
+#### Raylib (only required for graphical animations):

 The installation of [Raylib](https://www.raylib.com) depends on the platform you are working.
 Please, consult [Raylib Wiki](https://github.com/raysan5/raylib/wiki) for detailed and updated instructions.